tilburgsciencehub/website/content/topics/Analyze/tests/test-assumptions/serial-correlation.md

 <img src = "../images/summary-plm.png" width="400">
 </p>

-In this data, a positive serial correlation would be present if, following an unexpected increase in the interest rate (the dependent variable, `invest`) in one period, it remains above average in the year after, given the levels of market value (`market`) and stock value (`capital`).
+The `firm` fixed effects are assumed to remain constant over time.
+However, if this assumption is too strong and the `firm` fixed effects vary substantially over time, they do not sufficiently capture the within-cluster dependence.
+Consequently, serial correlation becomes a concern in the data.

 ## Visually inspecting serial correlation

-First, we create an autocorrelation plot to visually inspect whether the data shows serial correlation.
-The `acf()` function in R automatically computes the serial correlation and produces a plot when `plot = TRUE` is specified.
+We will start by creating an autocorrelation plot using the `acf()` function in R.

 {{% codeblock %}}
 ```R